 Now, the /X option is kind of a specialty, as it interprets any read data as x86 machine code directly.
 Any illegal instructions read from the tape will crash the system, requiring reboot.
 Note that you cannot read BASIC applications this way: they need to be saved into a file first, and then interpreted either through IBM Disk Basic or Microsoft GW-BASIC, as they are not valid x86 instructions, but of a special, “tokenized BASIC” format.

 An example of a “Hello world” code that can be written to the tape and read by the /X option, can be found here.
-The code runs in the very same code/data segment as 5150CAXX, so it must end with a NEAR RET instruction and must fit into the free memory space announced by the application within the 64K segment boundary (a limitation of real-mode addressing).
-It also needs to be “self-conscious” and get its instruction pointer to address itself, as it can be loaded practically anywhere in the RAM, practically like an old-school computer virus 🙂 Check the above example for details.
+This code needs to be “self-conscious” and get its instruction pointer to address itself, as it can be loaded practically anywhere in the RAM, like an old-school computer virus 🙂 Also, the code shall end with a FAR RET (RETF) opcode, in order to transfer control back to the operating system proper.
+Check the above example for details.

 Reading the IBM Advanced Diagnostics from tape with 5150CAXX: